 Communicate with Students

-Staying in touch with students is vital during any class changes, whether a planned absence or crisis impacting all or part of campus.
-Tell students about any changes in their schedule, assignments, procedures, and course expectations.
+Staying in touch with students is vital during class changes, whether a planned absence or crisis impacts all or part of campus.
+Tell students about changes in their schedule, assignments, procedures, and course expectations.
 Early and frequent communication can ease student anxiety and save you from dealing with individual questions.

 Keep these principles in mind:

 You will likely need to provide additional course materials to support your changing plans, from updated schedules to readings.
 These additions allow you to shift more instruction online.
 In a pinch, providing some new readings and related assignments may be your best bet to keep the intellectual momentum of the course moving.

 Depending on your course, you may need to deliver some lectures to keep the course moving forward.
 However, a 45-minute live lecture sprinkled with questions and activities can become grueling when delivered online without intellectual breaks.
 Here are a few suggestions to improve online lectures:

 Fostering communication among students is essential.
 It allows you to reproduce any collaboration you build into your course and maintains a sense of community, helping keep students motivated to participate and learn.
 It helps if you already had some student-to-student online activity (e.g., Discussions) since students will be used to both the process and the tool.